Osteochondrodysplasia

-Osteochondrodysplasia is a general term for a disorder of the development (dysplasia) of bone ("osteo") and cartilage ("chondro").
+An osteochondrodysplasia, or skeletal dysplasia, is a disorder of the development of bone and cartilage.
 Osteochondrodysplasias are rare diseases.
 About 1 in 5,000 babies are born with some type of skeletal dysplasia.
 Nonetheless, if taken collectively, genetic skeletal dysplasias or osteochondrodysplasias comprise a recognizable group of genetically determined disorders with generalized skeletal affection.
-Osteochondrodysplasias can result in marked functional limitation and even mortality.
+These disorders lead to disproportionate short stature and bone abnormalities, particularly in the arms, legs, and spine.
+Skeletal dysplasia can result in marked functional limitation and even mortality.

-Osteochondrodysplasias subtypes can overlap in clinical aspects, therefore plain radiography is absolutely necessary to establish an accurate diagnosis.
+Osteochondrodysplasias or skeletal dysplasia subtypes can overlap in clinical aspects, therefore plain radiography is absolutely necessary to establish an accurate diagnosis.
 Magnetic resonance imaging can provide further diagnostic insights and guide treatment strategies especially in cases of spinal involvement.
-Early diagnosis, and timely management of skeletal dysplasia are important to combat functional deterioration.
+As some disorders that cause skeletal dysplasia have treatments available, early diagnosis is particularly important, but may be challenging due to overlapping features and symptoms that may also be common in unaffected children.

 Types

 Achondroplasia

 Achondroplasia is a type of autosomal dominant genetic disorder that is the most common cause of dwarfism.
 It is also the most common type of non-lethal osteochondrodysplasia or skeletal dysplasia.
 The prevalence is approximately 1 in 25,000 births.
 Achondroplastic dwarfs have short stature, with an average adult height of 131 cm (4 feet, 3 inches) for males and 123 cm (4 feet, 0 inches) for females.
-In achondroplasia the dwarfism is readily apparent at birth. likewise, craniofacial abnormalities in the form of macrocephaly and mid-face hypoplasia are present at birth.
+In achondroplasia the dwarfism is readily apparent at birth.
+Likewise, craniofacial abnormalities in the form of macrocephaly and mid-face hypoplasia are present at birth.
 The previous clinical findings differentiate between achondroplasia and pseudoachondroplasia in which dwarfism is not recognizable at birth and craniofacial abnormalities are not considered a disease feature.
 Plain radiography plays an additional and important role in the differential diagnosis of achondroplasia.

 Pseudoachondroplasia

 Pseudoachondroplasia is an osteochondrodysplasia made distinctive by disproportionate short stature, hip and knee deformities, brachydactyly (short fingers) and ligamentous laxity.
 It affects at least 1 in 20,000 individuals.
 Pseudoachondroplasia is inherited in an autosomal dominant manner and is caused solely by mutations in the cartilage oligomeric matrix protein COMP gene.
-It’s distinguished by a moderate to severe form of disproportionate short-limb short stature.
-The limb shortening is fundamentally confined to the proximal limb segments i.e. Femurs and humeri.
+It's distinguished by a moderate to severe form of disproportionate short-limb short stature.
+The limb shortening is fundamentally confined to the proximal limb segments i.e., Femurs and humeri.
 A known presenting feature is a waddling gait, noticed at the onset of walking.
 A prompt diagnosis of a skeletal dysplasia in general and Pseudoachondroplasia in specific is still based upon a comprehensive clinical and radiographic correlation.
 A detailed radiographic examination of the axial and appendicular skeleton is invaluable for the differential diagnosis of Pseudoachondroplasia.
 Coxa vara (reduced neck shaft angle), broad femoral necks, short femurs and humeri, and bullet-shaped vertebrae are noticeable radiographic features.
 Additionally, the presence of metaphyseal broadening, cupping and dense line of ossification about the knee can simulate rachitic changes.
 These radiographic features are collectively known as rachitic-like changes.
 The presence of epiphyseal changes serves as an important differentiating feature from achondroplasia.